Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 ### Our Dataset sneakpeek:

-We have collected 95,087 Pro-Democratic Tweets, 1,19,854 Pro-Republican Tweets and 20,750 Tweets for Sentiment Analysis.
+* We have collected 95,087 Pro-Democratic Tweets, 1,19,854 Pro-Republican Tweets and 20,750 Tweets for Sentiment Analysis.
-Thus in total, we have collected **2,35,691** tweets which we used in various stages of the Data Analysis.
+* Thus in total, we have collected **2,35,691** tweets which we used in various stages of the Data Analysis.
-Further details of our Dataset is mentioned in "survey.txt" Dataset Link: https://drive.google.com/drive/folders/106wLxxQdNWpxwSZ7FbUWjbHr4uBeivSo?usp=sharing
+* Further details of our Dataset is mentioned in "Survey.txt".
+* We have uploaded the complete Dataset in the Google Drive.
+The Link is given below:

+Dataset Link: https://drive.google.com/drive/folders/106wLxxQdNWpxwSZ7FbUWjbHr4uBeivSo?usp=sharing

 ## Machine Learning: